HibaFatima68/meezan-bank-reatail-management-system/README.md

 ## License

 This project is built for academic purposes (IBA Karachi).
-Not intended for real-world financial deployment.
+Not intended for real world financial deployment.

 ---